OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 i.
 “Shift Team Details” tab contains - ShiftTeamId, ShiftTeamDisplayName, SchedulingGroupId, SchedulingGroupDisplayName

 1. Click on *Download Template* button.
 This action downloads the KronosShiftTeamDeptMappingTemplate.xlsx
 2. Copy the details from teams_department_usermapping.xlsx file to KronosShiftTeamDeptMappingTemplate.xlsx.
 Ensure details from both Kronos and Shifts are mapped correctly in this file.
 Review and ensure following:
    a.
-All the columns are correctly populated
+All the columns are correctly populated.
+In particular the KronosTimeZone column has been set to the correct standard name of the time zone appropriate for each mapped location.
+Note, the connector like the Teams Shifts app itself can only support a single time zone per Team/location but as the spreadsheet also contains separate rows for each scheduling group within a Team it will be necessary to duplicate the same time zone name for all such groups.
    b.
 All values are correctly mapped
    c.
 No missing values
    d.
-No duplicate rows
+No duplicate rows.

+*Note*: A list of all supported timezones and their standard names can be found here: [TimeZones](timezones.md)

-Note: If a team has not been mapped (i.e. Meatpacking team), and the users under the Meatpacking team have been mapped, the data in Kronos WFC for the Meatpacking department will not be synced to the Meatpacking team on Shifts.
+*Note*: If a team has not been mapped (i.e. Meatpacking team), and the users under the Meatpacking team have been mapped, the data in Kronos WFC for the Meatpacking department will not be synced to the Meatpacking team on Shifts.
 In other words, those users will be skipped during the sync operations.

 ![Teams to Department Mapping screen](images/figure25.png)